A guide to prenups in the UK

 In order for a prenup to have enforce-ability, both parties must have had legal advice on the contents of the agreement and the effects of the agreement in the event of a divorce.

-Otherwise, the court can ignore the agreement if it believes one party was disadvantaged by not having correct advice.
+Otherwise, the court can ignore the agreement if it believes one party was disadvantaged by not having the correct advice.

-It is therefore advised that once the agreement has been prepared, that both parties get independent legal advice from a solicitor.
+It is therefore advised that once the agreement has been prepared, both parties get independent legal advice from a solicitor.